filisko/testable-functions/README.md

     'some_function' => new FakeStack([true, false, 1, 2]),
 ]);

-// we can adjust if we want to throw an exception
+// we can adjust if we want to throw an exception when a result for a function was not set,
-// when a result for a function was not set, but the function was called anyway (like an unexpected call)
+// yet the function was called anyway (like an unexpected call)
-// this configuration defaults to false, which causes to fallback to native PHP functions
+// this configuration defaults to false which causes to fallback to native PHP functions
-// this is useful so that trim, filter_var, etc. work as usual if they are not mocked
+// when a mock was not set.
+This is useful so that trim, filter_var, etc.
-// (although you could also use the function itself directly)
+// work as usual if they are not mocked (although you could also use the function directly for those cases)
 $failOnMissing = true;
 $functions = new \Filisko\FakeFunctions($mocks, $failOnMissing);